Credit card: Usage

 Visa, MasterCard, and American Express are card-issuing entities that set transaction terms for merchants, card-issuing banks, and acquiring banks.

-A credit card issuer, such as a bank or credit union, enters into agreements with merchants for them to accept its credit cards.
-Merchants often advertise in signage or other company material which cards they accept by displaying acceptance marks generally derived from logos.
-Alternatively, this may be communicated, for example, via a restaurant's menu or orally, or stating, "We don't take credit cards".
+A credit card issuer, such as a bank or a credit union, enters into agreements with merchants to accept its credit cards.
+Merchants often advertise with signage or other corporate material which cards they accept by displaying acceptance marks generally derived from logos.
+Alternatively, this information may be communicated, for example, via a restaurant's menu or orally (e.g., by saying, "We don't take credit cards").

-The credit card issuer issues a credit card to a customer at the time or after an account has been approved by the credit provider, which need not be the same entity as the card issuer.
-The cardholders can then use it to make purchases at merchants accepting that card.
+The credit card issuer provides a card to a customer at the time or after an account has been approved by the credit provider, which need not be the same entity as the card issuer.
+Cardholders can then use the card to make purchases at merchants accepting it.
 When a purchase is made, the cardholder agrees to pay the card issuer.
-The cardholder indicates consent to pay by signing a receipt with a record of the card details and indicating the amount to be paid or by entering a personal identification number (PIN).
-Also, many merchants now accept verbal authorizations via telephone and electronic authorization using the Internet, known as a card-not-present transaction.
+The cardholder indicates consent to pay by signing a receipt with a record of the card details and indicating the amount to be paid, or alternatively by entering a PIN.
+In addition, many merchants accept verbal authorization by telephone or electronic authorization via the Internet, which is known as a card-not-present transaction.

-Electronic verification systems allow merchants to verify in a few seconds that the card is valid and the cardholder has sufficient credit to cover the purchase, allowing the verification to happen at time of purchase.
-The verification is performed using a credit card payment terminal or point-of-sale system with a communications link to the merchant's acquiring bank.
-Data from the card is obtained from a magnetic stripe or chip on the card; the latter system is called chip and PIN in the United Kingdom and Ireland, and is implemented as an EMV card.
+Electronic verification systems allow merchants to confirm in a few seconds that a card is valid and the cardholder has sufficient credit to cover a purchase, allowing verification to happen at purchase time.
+This verification is performed using a credit card payment terminal or a point-of-sale system with a communications link to the merchant's acquiring bank.
+Data from the card is obtained from a magnetic stripe or a chip on the card; the latter system is called chip and PIN in the United Kingdom and Ireland, and it is implemented as an EMV (Europay, Mastercard, and Visa) card.

-For card-not-present transactions where the card is not shown (e.g., e-commerce, mail order, and telephone sales), merchants additionally verify that the customer is in physical possession of the card and is the authorized user by asking for additional information such as the security code printed on the back of the card, date of expiry, and billing address.
+For card-not-present transactions where the card is not shown (e.g., e-commerce, mail order, and telephone sales), merchants additionally verify that the customer is in physical possession of the card and is the authorized user; this is done by asking the customer for additional information, such as the security code on the back of the card, the card's expiry date, and the customer's billing address.